Getting to Know Your Neighborhood: Beacon Hill

 40 West Cedar St.

-This enchanting florist on the corner of West Cedar and Pinckney Streets is impossible to resist.
-The displays of garden ornaments and fresh flowers change weekly, and the rustic aesthetic is comfortably at home among Beacon Hill’s cobblestone streets.
-The original 1897 store was a butcher shop and still retains all of the original interior elements, including a meat refrigerator that now serves as a cooler for flowers.
-You can find the perfect gift for any gardener or interior design enthusiast, but be sure to pick up a bouquet for yourself as well.
+This florist, on the corner of West Cedar and Pinckney Streets, has displays of garden ornaments and fresh flowers that change weekly, and its rustic aesthetic is comfortably at home among Beacon Hill’s cobblestone streets.
+The building dates back to 1807 and was originally a butcher shop.
+Today, it retains all of the original interior elements, including a meat refrigerator that’s now a cooler for flowers, many locally sourced.
+The shop is renowned for its floral arrangements and also sells houseplants and pots, as well as urban garden design by a team of experienced landscape designers.
+You can find just the right gift for any gardener or interior design enthusiast, but you’ll want to pick up a bouquet for yourself, as well.

 75 Chestnut